2a-BrownAnderson/Assignment2/README.md

 # Brown & Anderson Special Touches
 - Responsive and interactive search.
-Just a search term and the search executes.
+Just type a search term and the search executes.
 Clear the search to return to full listings.
 - Use of glyphicons to communicate actions.
 X for clear search and minus to delete a record.
 - Responsive detailed information display on mouse over as well as on click.
 - Use of UF orange and blue color scheme.
 Orange on hover.